befabry/sort/README.md

-More Design Patterns with TS
+# More Design Patterns with TS

 It will output the TS files from /src to /build

+The concurrently package run scripts concurrently.

+#### Watches for the TS updates :

-tsc -w
+> tsc -w

+#### Nodemon automatically restart the node application when file changes in the directory are detected :

+> nodemon build/index.js

+### Start the automatic listening and output

+> npm start